-Romeo Vineyards & Cellars is owned and operated by Eugenia Romeo whose vineyards are in the northern part of the Napa Valley just south of Calistoga.
-Their 25 planted vineyard acres are somewhat unique as the property is located on & near one of the few actual knolls rising from the valley floor.
-This vineyard is named “The Blue Heron” in tribute to a Blue Heron that was killed by a poacher when they were in negotiations to purchase the property.
+Romeo Vineyards & Cellars is owned and operated by Frank Romeo – his wife, Eugenia tragically passed away from brain cancer in 2017.
+Both were born in San Francisco; in 1996 they purchased approximately 45 acres in the northern part of the Napa Valley just south of Calistoga (initially as a weekend getaway).
+Their inaugural vintage was from 1997 – a Cabernet Sauvignon from existing vines.
+The property features a balance of natural surroundings with vineyards – approximately 25 are planted to vines.
+The property is somewhat unique as it is located on & near one of the very few knolls/tiny hills rising directly from the valley floor.
+The vineyard is named “Blue Heron” in tribute to a Blue Heron that was killed by a poacher when they were in negotiations to purchase the property.
 A pair of blue herons now live on the property as well as a bunch of other wildlife.

 Looking for a 100% Petit Verdot wine?
-You will have a hard time finding this varietal from Napa as the dominant varietal in a wine, but Romeo makes a very nice version.
+You will have a hard time finding this varietal from Napa Valley based producers as the dominant varietal in a wine, but Romeo makes a very nice version.
 Not to be missed is their Siempre Vive Cabernet Sauvignon.
 It has been nicknamed “Candy” by Romeo’s customers and even in competitions sometimes gets called out as judges believe there might be some residual sugar in this wine.
 Not so, it is bone dry but with concentrated fruit flavors and juicy tannins it can often be mistaken for “candy”!